 Develop your skills

-- Communication: for example, the ability to communicate effectively with colleagues and clients, present information in a group setting and write concisely and effectively.
+- Communication: for example, the ability to communicate effectively with colleagues and clients, present information in a group setting and write concisely and clearly.

 - Team work and leadership: the ability to work co-operatively with others is essential in most work settings, and in some graduate roles the ability to support and motivate others will be important.